 IAPB has come up with the VISION 2020 programme to influence governments to organize programs for blindness prevention.
-Out of the 285 million people with low vision and blindness, 90% live in low income countries.
+Out of the 285 million people with low vision and blindness, 90% live in low-income countries.
 About 80 % of the visual impairment problems are fixable.
 It is thus necessary to come up with strategies to control blindness.
 Also, organize camps to restore sights of those who can’t see.

 The theme for this year’s World Sight Day is “Make Vision Count”.
 This World Sight Day, IAPB has called upon the photographers from around the world, to click and highlight the impact of eye health in people’s life.
 Irrespective of the areas of focus that include cataract, glaucoma, diabetes, IAPB aims to reach out to new groups and celebrate partnerships and friendships.
 IAPB aims to highlight the problems eye patients are facing and collect funds to solve the same.
 IAPB focuses on acquiring the attention of those in the eye care industry.

 This World Sight Day let’s get together to work towards all those we know that are in need of an eye care treatment.
 Also, it is a call to focus on those with permanent eye problem who require rehabilitation.
-It is that time of the year to draw attention of government, the decision and policy makers to those who are denied eye care, those who are in dire need of the same and are being tossed around from place to place, with no one taking responsibility for them.
+It is that time of the year to draw the attention of government, the decision and policy makers to those who are denied eye care, those who are in dire need of the same and are being tossed around from place to place, with no one taking responsibility for them.
 We need to make #VisionCount.